Portuguese for Undergraduates

 Inquiries About the Minor

 Inquiries of a general nature can first be directed to the Undergraduate Coordinator, Cal Hile.
-Students who wish to minor in Portuguese are advised to consult with the Director of Undergraduate Studies, Professor Cary Howie, who admits students into the major and assigns a faculty adviser after taking into account a student’s interest, preparation, and career goals.
+Students who wish to minor in Portuguese are advised to consult with the Director of Undergraduate Studies, Professor Cary Howie, who admits students into the minor and assigns a faculty adviser after taking into account a student’s interest, preparation, and career goals.

 Please refer to the Portuguese section of the Romance Studies Course Offerings list.
 See our departmental course roster here.